- This event has passed.

 Je Tsongkhapa Day 2021

-Ganden Ngamchoe is celebrated on the 25th day of the 10th month of the Tibetan calendar.
+Gaden Nga-choe falls on the 25th day of the 10th month of the Tibetan lunar calendar.
 Traditionally a day of light offerings, there are many other practices one can do to celebrate, and create merit on this special day.
 Merits accumulated on this day are multiplied by 100, 000, which can be further dedicated towards Buddhahood for the sake of all beings

 Je Tsongkhapa: A Brief History